You Credit Score- How's Your FICO?

-Since we live in a computer-driven world, it should come as no surprise that your ability to repay virtually any loan comes down to one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to a single number.

-This score is compiled by credit reporting agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car loans and the like.
+This score is built by credit reporting agencies.
+These agencies use the payment history of your various loans: credit cards, mortgages, car loans and the like.

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 How do I find out my credit score?

-In order to raise your FICO score, you must obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the original FICO score, offers credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.